edibotopic/edibotopic-website/content/notes/ambiguity.md

 It may not be possible to eliminate ambiguity (or indeterminacy) from a user interface or its documentation.

-Documentation can, however, be written in a way that is unambiguous relative to the user interface.
+Documentation can, however, be written in a way that is less ambiguous relative to the user interface.

-This frees designers to leverage the virtues of ambiguity, such as increased semantic compression and improved user agency.
+This frees designers to leverage the virtues of ambiguity, such as increased semantic compression, reduced visual clutter, and improved user agency.

-Documentation balances against the inevitable ambiguities of an interface.
+Documentation balances against, and allows for, ambiguities in an interface.

 ### Dynamic ambiguity